 You need to pay attention to how the team is scaled and make sure that is in line with the phase of the product itself.
 This also depends on the framework that is used — I try to lead my team through Scrum and have a Scrum team.

-LEONARDO: The Maboo team currently consists of a Product Owner, Scrum Master, Product designer, and 10 developers.
+LEONARDO: The SWEN team currently consists of a Product Owner, Scrum Master, and 7 developers.
 We use the SCRUM framework for continuous improvement and delivery.

 Last question — what do you see as the main benefits of working as a Product Lead here at Bornfight?